LudvigDillen/FACT_for_PCMC/README.md

 To train with the same data use `re_use_data: True`, to do feature extraction on new data, set it to false.
 The `feature_folder` will determine which data that is used.
-As it is right now, if `feature_folder` is is the same as earler and `re_use_data: False`, then the data will be overwritten, so PAY ATTENTION TO THIS.
+As it is right now, if `feature_folder` is is the same as earler and `re_use_data: False`, then the data will be overwritten, so **PAY ATTENTION TO THIS**.
 To run the code, simply run `python main.py`.
-It can be good to debug and the I recommend setting `debug: True`.
+It can be good to debug and the I recommend setting `debug: True` in the config file.

 To specify which config file to use, change it to the correspond file over the function `fact()` in `classifiers/PointTransformers/train_cls.py`.